GitHub Configuration: CI/CD and Repository Maintenance

 Validation & CI (Implied Workflows)

-- What: While specific workflow YAMLs for all validation steps aren't detailed here, the presence of scripts like
+- What: While specific workflow YAMLs for all validation steps aren't detailed here, CI jobs automatically lint and validate configurations.

-suggests CI integration for validation.
-The repository aims to automatically lint and validate configurations. - Purpose: Automatically lint and validate configurations (Kubernetes, Helm charts, scripts) on every push or PR.
+- Purpose: Automatically lint and validate configurations (Kubernetes, Helm charts, scripts) on every push or PR.

 - When triggered: